BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 When selling tickets, you will be required to certify that the player making the purchase is of age.
 You are responsible for ensuring that tickets are not sold to minors.

-In order to comply with the above mandate, pllayers are required to provide proof of age, whenever required.
+In order to comply with the above mandate, players are required to provide proof of age, whenever required.
 You should e take the following steps to ensure players are of age
 1. Players must be at least 18 years of age to play
 2. If the player looks to be under the age of 25, ask for ID